What are the warning signs of nursing home abuse and neglect?

 Bruises on the arms, body and face are often caused by abusive nursing home employees.
 These unexplained bruises may also be caused by a violent, fellow nursing home resident.
 In either case, nursing homes should be held responsible for its actions.
 That’s because nursing homes need to carefully choose who they hire to work at their facility.
 Nursing homes also need to properly screen residents to make sure they don’t allow someone dangerous or violent to live there.
 When this happens, it’s our job to help you hold the nursing home accountable for its actions.

 You might notice unexplained mood changes in your loved one.
 They might seem more withdrawn.
 Or they might cry more often, seem depressed or talk much less than normal.
+They may be experiencing fatigue and insomnia.
 All these sudden mood changes could be warning signs of nursing home abuse or neglect.
 It is important that you talk to your family member about what’s happening and talk to us to learn more about your legal rights.

 If your loved one suddenly has an infection, it may be due to unsanitary conditions in the nursing home, which is often a result of neglect and understaffing.
-Nursing homes need to be cleaned regularly, including changing the bedding regularly, making sure residents receive regular baths and that they’re wearing clean clothes.
-Otherwise, they can develop serious and harmful infections.
-When that happens, we can help you be a voice for justice for your family.
+Nursing homes need to be cleaned regularly, including bedding and making sure residents are wearing clean clothes.
+Residents also need to be bathed regularly.
+Otherwise, they can develop serious and harmful infections that can lead to rapidly declining health.
+A urinary tract infection (UTI) can also be a sign of dehydration.
+We can help you be a voice for justice for your family.